Reuben Caluza: Career and international influence

 In 1930, Caluza was invited by His Master's Voice to record Zulu songs with a double quintet in London.
 The group recorded 150 songs, 45 of which were his compositions.
-Following this, he traveled to the United States to further his education at Hampton Institute, where he earned a Bachelor's degree in music.
+Following this, he traveled to the United States of America to further his education at Hampton Institute, where he earned a Bachelor's degree in music.
 While at Hampton, Caluza composed works such as a Rondo for orchestra and a string quartet titled Reminiscences of Africa.

 Caluza later pursued a Master’s degree in Music Education at Columbia University, submitting two string quartets based on his compositions Ricksha and Go Down Moses as part of his thesis.
 During his time in the U.S., Caluza also organized a quartet of West African students to perform traditional Zulu songs.

 Upon his return to South Africa, he became a key figure in developing African musical theatre.
 He was one of only five black composers mentioned in the apartheid-era South African Music Encyclopedia.
-His productions in the 1920s combined choir performances with dramatic storytelling to highlight social issues faced by black South Africans.
-In recent years, his contributions to South African music have been reassessed, with scholars and musicians emphasizing his role in shaping early black South African popular music.
+His productions in the 1920s combined choir performances with dramatic storytelling to highlight social issues faced by Black South Africans.
+In recent years, his contributions to South African music have been reassessed, with scholars and musicians emphasizing his role in shaping early Black South African popular music.